hellerve/blog/wip/Lets_Build_a_Quasiquoter.md

 evaluate it.
 We can programmatically generate code!

-To do that, however, we often need to make some sections of the structrue fixed, and others flexible.
+To do that, however, we often need to make some sections of the structrue fixed and others flexible.
 Let’s think of a macro that creates an alias for a function without arguments, and you will see what I mean:

 ```